 What hasn’t changed is Civitas’ overarching strategy, first drawn on napkins a decade ago in that now-bulldozed Dallas coffee shop.
 The idea was always to build its EB-5 brand and attract investors overseas.
 For Civitas, “cultural competency” means more than hiring a few Mandarin speakers to make sure investors use the correct wiring instructions for their money.
 Cultural competency is a core value, a key driver of the firm’s competitive advantage.
 In the beginning, it meant hiring and training a diverse staff of professionals who truly care about understanding international clients’ needs at a deeply personal level, because EB-5 investment is a life-changing experience, not merely a financial product.
 Civitas worked hard to instill cultural competency at the firm level, to the point that individual EB-5 investors in China, Korea, and Latin America feel like they are investing down the street.

 Today, cultural competency also means a keen ability to see niche opportunities in U.S. markets through the eyes of foreign institutional investors, which account for an increasingly large proportion of Civitas’ assets under management.
 “As important as this is in terms of setting the firm apart in the eyes of its foreign client base,” Healy says, “the real reason cultural competency matters is that it makes us better investors.
-We like to say we dig deeper to find opportunities that others miss.
+We like to say we dig deeper to uncover opportunities that others miss.
 One way we do this is by going out of our way to make sure that many diverse perspectives are represented at every level of the firm—because you never know where the next idea or insight is going to originate.
 At our firm, it is quite possible that an offhand comment by a foreign-born analyst will spark an insight that leads to an entire new investment strategy; it’s happened before.”

 To the outside eye, the common thread in these approaches may not be apparent.
 To Healy and his team, it’s clear.

-“Ultimately, we care about finding opportunities that are great deals for our investors and that help the city we love.
+“Ultimately, we care about uncovering opportunities that are great deals for our investors and that help the city we love.
 That’s how we’ve grown, how we’ve thrived, and it’s why Civitas sees itself as a partner in the city’s growth plan.
 It’s who we’ve been since Day 1.
 It’s in our DNA.”